Posted 08.28.2022 by Josh Krakauer

-When you’ve decided on the social media platforms you want to use, it’s important to make sure you leverage all of the unique features of each of them, and that you use those features as long as they’re available.
+When you’ve decided on the social media platforms you want to use, it’s essential to make sure you leverage all of their unique features and use them as long as they’re available.

 For example, Twitter is a great platform to write high-quality content using threads, but you can also host Spaces.
 (Thankfully, unlike in the past, you no longer need a certain number of followers to host a Space.)

 Hosting regular Spaces with developer audiences to discuss relatable issues with new technology and sharing helpful information can help boost your developer relationships.